-Romania: Transelectrica gets Gov approval for electricity exports ban31.
-January 2017. / SEE Energy News
+Romania: Transelectrica gets Gov approval for electricity exports ban, SEE Energy News

 Romanian Government has created legislative framework allowing electricity transmission system operator Transelectrica to introduce restrictions on electricity exports and to gradually limit electricity consumption.